-Action on Petition--Within thirty days following the date a petition has been returned to the clerk of the council or the secretary of the school committee, by the city solicitor which has been certified by the board of election commissioners to contain more than ten percent of the names of voters as aforesaid, and after publication in accordance with the procedure established in section 3- 10(c) for ordinances and loan orders, the city council or the school committee shall act with respect to each initiative petition by passing a measure which is stated to be in lieu of such initiative proposal.
+Action on petition – Within 30 days following the date a petition has been returned to the clerk of the council or the secretary of the school committee, by the city attorney which has been certified by the board of election commissioners to contain more than ten percent of the names of voters as aforesaid, and after publication in accordance with the general laws for charter objections, the city council or the school committee shall act with respect to each initiative petition by passing the initiative measure without change, by passing a measure which is stated to be in lieu of the initiative measure or by rejecting it.
 The passage of a measure which is in lieu of an initiative measure shall be deemed to be a rejection of the initiative measure.
-If the city council or the school committee fails to act with respect to any initiative measure which is presented to it within thirty days following the date it is returned to the clerk of the council or the secretary of the school committee, the measure shall be deemed to have been rejected on such day.
-If an initiative measure is rejected, the clerk of the council or the secretary of the school committee shall promptly give notice of that fact to the person designated as having filed the same and to the first ten names on each such petition, by mail.
+If the city council or the school committee fails to act with respect to any initiative measure which is presented to it within 30 days following the date it is returned to the clerk of the council or the secretary of the school committee, the measure shall be deemed to have been rejected on such day.
+If an initiative measure is rejected, the clerk of the council or the secretary of the school committee shall promptly give notice of that fact to the petitioners’ committee.

-Supplemental Petitions--Within forty-five days following the date notice or rejection of an initiative petition has been given by the clerk of the council or the secretary of the school committee, a supplemental initiative petition addressed to the city council or the school committee may be filed in the office of the board of election commissioners.
-The supplemental initiative petition shall be signed by a number of additional voters which is at least equal to five percent of the total number of persons registered to vote as of the date of the preceding regular city election; if the number of signatures to a supplemental initiative petition is deemed to be sufficient by the board of election commissioners, the city council of election commissioners, the city council shall call a special election to be held on a Tuesday fixed by it not less than thirty nor more than forty-five days following the date of the certificate of the board of election commissioners that a sufficient number of voters had signed the supplemental petition, and shall submit the proposed measure, without alteration, to the voters for determination; provided however, that if any city election is to be held within one hundred and twenty days following the date of the certificate, the city council may omit calling the special election and cause said question to be submitted to the voters at such approaching election.
+Supplemental petitions – Within 45 days following the date notice or rejection of an initiative petition has been given by the clerk of the council or the secretary of the school committee, a supplemental initiative petition addressed to the city council or the school committee may be filed in the office of the board of election commissioners.
+The supplemental initiative petition shall be signed by a number of additional voters which is at least equal to 5 percent of the total number of persons registered to vote as of the date of the preceding regular city election; if the number of signatures to a supplemental initiative petition is deemed to be sufficient by the board of election commissioners, the city council shall call a special election to be held on a Tuesday fixed by it not less than 35nor more than 90 days following the date of the certificate of the board of election commissioners that a sufficient number of voters had signed the supplemental petition, and shall submit the proposed measure, without alteration, to the voters for determination; provided however, that if any city election is to be held within 120 days following the date of the certificate, the city council may omit calling the special election and cause said question to be submitted to the voters at such approaching election.

-The full text of any initiative measure which is to be submitted to the voters shall be published, in full, in a local newspaper not less than seven nor more than fourteen days preceding the date of the election at which the question is to appear on the ballot.
+Publication – The full text of any initiative measure which is to be submitted to the voters shall be published, in full, in one or more local newspaper, as well as on the city’s website, not less than 7 nor more than 14 days preceding the date of the election at which the question is to appear on the ballot.

-Form of Ballot--The ballots used when voting on a measure proposed by voters under this section shall contain a question in substantially the following form:
+Form of ballot – The ballots used when voting on a measure proposed by voters under this section shall contain a question in substantially the following form:

 Shall the following measure which was proposed by an initiative petition take effect?

-(Text of the measure, or, a fair, concise summary prepared by the petitioners)
+(Text of the measure, or, a fair, concise summary prepared by the petitioners’ committee)

-Yes No
+Yes____ No____